 The ZETONNA canister should only be used with the ZETONNA actuator.
 The actuator is fitted with a dose indicator and should not be used with other inhalation aerosol medications.
 The correct amount of medication in each inhalation cannot be ensured after the labeled number of actuations from the canister has been used, even though the inhaler may not feel completely empty and may continue to operate.
 Illustrated patient’s instructions for proper use accompany each package of ZETONNA.

-- Hypothalamic-pituitary-adrenal (HPA) axis effects, including growth reduction [see WARNINGS AND PRECAUTIONS, Use in Specific Populations]
+- Hypercorticism and Adrenal Suppression, including Growth Reduction [see WARNINGS AND PRECAUTIONS, Use In Specific Populations]

 Clinical Trials Experience